 - Helps prevent postpartum depression

-- Aids in losing extra weight
+- Aids in losing extra weight and enhances fitness and metabolism

 General Guidelines For Postpartum Belly Exercises